 We live in a world divided in our minds.
 There is the truth – our truth, our knowing of what is true to us on the deepest level.
 The voice that says, “No, it’s not right that they are dismissing me.”
 “My feelings are valid and not wrong.”
 This is our truth, and it doesn’t always match what our life experience is showing us.

-We may be feeling our truth and then get into a conflict with our partner.
+You may be feeling your truth and then get into a conflict with your partner.
 They might present a different viewpoint, and then your truth becomes distorted – a perception.
 For example, continuing with the earlier truth, your partner may feel that your interpretation of an event is not the same as their truth and then they say that you are “wrong” – that your feelings don’t matter or are incorrect.

 To keep the peace and avoid conflict, you decide to agree with them.
-This is your decision based on your perception of this situation.
+It’s your decision based on your perception of this situation.
 You decide that you should compromise your truth.
 Over time, you feel this is unfair.
 And then you become the victim based on this new perception.
-This perception is your new story about yourself.
+It becomes is your new story about yourself.

 This is what we do in a codependent type of relationship.
 Our concern for the other’s happiness is linked to our happiness.
 When there is no division, then we are codependent.
 In this type of relationship, there is no freedom and rarely happiness because we are a slave to our partners’ feelings.
 This is a type of entanglement or contract that creates a fog of what is the truth.

 And this is our choice.
 To be free, we must do the work to forgive and let it go.

 TIME TO LET GO

 This type of forgiveness requires you to let go of your story.

 I had a story that no one would stick up for me or defend me.
 But years later, when I dismantled that story, I understood the real weight of my lawyer’s words.

 It dawned on me that I did pick him.
 I was responsible for how he treated me.
 I was responsible for my part in how the marriage ended up.